 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Ceilings

-Repair Category 2
+Repair Category 1

-Notes Elevated moisture readings were recorded to the ceiling within the first floor bedroom.
-Prolonged dampness increases the risk of timber defects

-There is general damage to ceilings.

-The textured finishes may contain asbestos based material.
+Notes The textured finishes may contain asbestos based material.
 See information on asbestos in the Limitations of Inspection section above.
+There is plaster cracking to ceilings.